ritvikmanem/TKL-Value-Classifier/README.md

 This project processes Excel files within a specified input directory and extracts unique values from specific columns.
 These values are then appended to designated text files in an output directory.
 The script ensures no duplicates are added and is designed for batch processing of subdirectories containing Excel files.

 ## Features
-- Extracts unique values from specific columns (columns 10, 12, and 18).
+- Extracts unique values from specific columns (Ex. columns 5, 6, 10, and 12).
 - Appends extracted values to respective text files:
   - `projectTypeTKLValues.txt`
   - `documentTypeTKLValues.txt`
   - `metadataReviewedTKLValues.txt`
-- Handles batch processing of subdirectories containing Excel files named `Full Index.xlsx`.
+- Handles batch processing of subdirectories containing Excel files with name pattern `Full Index.xlsx`.
 - Prevents duplicate entries by maintaining existing unique values in the text files.

 ## Why This Project is Useful